Tourist Activities in Queen Elizabeth National park

 Game drive

-Queen Elizabeth national park is famous for offering thrilling and adventurous game drives in the beautiful short savannah plains of the park, while on a drive on the various trails in park you get to view many animals such as herds of elephants, herds of buffaloes, hippopotamus, warthogs, leopards, giant forest hog, antelopes and many more as they are either grazing or wandering in the park.
-The most perfect area to view animals in the park is around the kazinga channel where you get to spot a high concentration of animals as they crowd the channel to drink water, also in the kazinga channel you get to spot Nile crocodiles.
-Games drives in Queen Elizabeth national park are offered in sessions that is morning game drive, afternoon and night game drive.
-Morning game drive offers a perfect time of viewing animals as they haven’t dispersed because of sunlight and night game drive is perfect for viewing nocturnal animals and predators like lions and leopards.
+Queen Elizabeth national park is famous for offering thrilling and adventurous game drives in the beautiful short savannah plains of the park, while on a drive on the various trails in the park, you get to view many animals such as herds of elephants, herds of buffaloes, hippopotamuses, warthogs, leopards, giant forest hogs, antelopes and many more as they are either grazing or wandering in the park.
+The most perfect area to view animals in the park is around the kazinga channel where you get to spot a high concentration of animals as they crowd the channel to drink water.
+Also, in the kazinga channel you get to spot Nile crocodiles.
+Game drives in Queen Elizabeth national park are offered in sessions that are morning, afternoon and night game drives.
+The morning game drive offers a perfect time for viewing animals, as they haven’t dispersed because of sunlight.
+The night game drive is perfect for viewing nocturnal animals and predators like lions and leopards.

 Best time to go for game drive

-Queen Elizabeth national park is a very fascinating birding site, the park is dominated by different vegetation regions and sectors which are perfect habitants for birds such as Maramagambo forest, kyambura gorge, and kazinga channel and kyambura gorge.
-These areas are habitant for forest, savannah and forest bird species, bird species in the park include malachite, black-ramped button quail, Collard Pranticles, papyrus canary, Verreaux’s eagle-owl, black bee-eater, Squacco heron, African fish eagle, swamp fly-catcher, long-tailed cormorants, Martial Eagle, Black- rumped Buttonquail African Skimmer, White winged terns, White-winged Warbler, shoebill, African skimmer, Verreaux’s Eagle-owl, Grey-headed kingfisher, papyrus gonolek, Papyrus Canary, and the thin-tailed Nightjars and many more.
+Queen Elizabeth national park is a very fascinating birding site; the park is dominated by different vegetation regions and sectors, which are perfect habitats for birds, such as Maramagambo forest, kyambura gorge, and kazinga channel and kyambura gorge.
+These areas are habitats for forest, savannah and forest bird species. bird species in the park include malachite, black-rumped button quail, collared pratincoles, papyrus canary, Verreaux’s eagle-owl, black bee-eater, Squacco heron, African fish eagle, swamp flycatcher, long-tailed cormorants, Martial Eagle, black-rumped Buttonquail African Skimmer, White winged terns, White-winged Warbler, shoebill, African skimmer, Verreaux’s Eagle-owl, Grey-headed kingfisher, papyrus gonolek, Papyrus Canary, and the thin-tailed Nightjars and many more.

 The best time to go for bird watching in Queen Elizabeth national park is in the period of December to February.